MIRRORAI-Lab-Tech/MIRRORAI-Lab-Tech/README.md

 # Speculo
 Exploring the Foundations of Human Intelligence

-🧠 I am an independent developer, exploring the essence of intelligence.
+🧠 I am an independent researcher, exploring the essence of intelligence.
 I study Human AI — intelligence that perceives meaning, intent, emotion, and context like humans do.

 🪞 MIRROR